MILVLG/bottom-up-attention.pytorch/README.md

 ## Feature Extraction

-Similar with the testing stage, the following script will extract the bottom-up-attention visual features in **an extremely fast manner!** with multi-process optimization (about 32 imgs/s on a workstation with 4 Titian-V GPUs and 32 cores)
+With highly-optimized multi-process parallelism, the following script will extract the bottom-up-attention visual features in **an extremely fast manner!** (about 32 imgs/s on a workstation with 4 Titian-V GPUs and 32 cores)

 ```bash
 $ python3 extract_features.py --mode caffe \